 Internships are available throughout the year in fall, spring, and summer sessions.
 At the beginning of each semester, interns are welcomed to the Albright-Knox with a group orientation.
 In addition, interns meet for weekly seminars to learn more about various departments and aspects of the museum.

-Interns are accepted twice during the year, in a Fall Session taking place from September through early-December, and a Spring Session, which runs from late January through May.
-Intern hours are flexible to accommodate class schedules; however, participants are required to intern a minimum of eight hours per week and must complete 90 hours during the internship session.
-The deadline for Fall Session internship applications is August 10, and the deadline for Spring Session internship applications is October 15.
+Our Fall Session takes place from September through November.
+Participants are required to intern a minimum of eight hours per week and must complete 90 hours during the session.
+Hours are flexible to accommodate class schedules.
+The deadline for Fall Session applications is June 1.

-The Museum Internship Program Summer Session runs from June through August.
-Participants are required to intern a minimum of ten hours per week and must complete 120 hours during the course of the summer internship.
+Our Summer Session takes place over nine weeks from June through early August.
+Participants are required to intern a minimum of ten hours per week and must complete 120 hours during the session.
+Hours are flexible.
 The deadline for Summer Session applications is February 1.

-Prospective interns are asked to submit an application, which includes a standardized application form, a résumé/CV, an essay, official academic transcripts, two academic recommendations, and a three-to-five-page writing sample.
-Selected applicants will then be interviewed and considered for placement based on the needs of the museum as well as the candidate's interests and experience.
+Prospective interns should submit a completed application form, a resume, a letter of intent, official academic transcripts (in a sealed envelope), two academic recommendations, and a three-to-five-page writing sample.
+Recommendation letters should be on institutional letterhead and sent directly from the recommender by mail or email to the addresses below.
+Selected applicants will then be interviewed and considered for placement based on the needs of the museum, as well as the candidate's interests and experience.

-To apply, send all completed application materials to:
+To apply, please send all completed application materials to:

 Albright-Knox Art Gallery

 For more information, please contact the Education Department at 716.270.8282 or firstname.lastname@example.org.